A machine learning based control of complex systems

-In some sense, the idea behind of the methodology is like to the OGY method, it consists in bringing the system closer, not immediately, to the control's target but to points of orbits that naturally takes it as close as possible to target.
+In some sense, the idea behind this methodology is like to the OGY method, it consists in bringing the system closer, not immediately, to the control's target but to points of orbits that naturally takes it as close as possible to target.
+However, unlike the OGY method, we do not disturb the parameters of the system or use explicitly a linear approximation of the system.

 Thus, if we are able to estimate these new points and include it in the target, we expect that the control scheme to be more effective.
-The orbits that fulfill that condition, in the case of the fixed points of chaotic systems, are the {\it homoclinic orbits}.
+The points that fulfill that condition, in the case of the fixed points of chaotic systems, are the points of {\it homoclinic orbits}.
 This orbits joins a saddle equilibrium point to itself\cite{Block}, and offer a number of potential targets equal to the points in this orbit.
-However, we must to note that here, unlike the OGY method, we do not disturb the parameters of the system or use explicitly a linear approximation of the system.

-Our control strategy start by determining the set of estates $\{ s^i_0 \}_{i=1}^q$.
-Clearly, these states can be estimated if we iterate the inverse function of $ f $, from $ s ^ * + \delta$, this is, $s_0 = f^{-k}_r(s^* + \delta)$, but this can no be done simply because the inverse of a nonlinear function is multi-valued.
+So, our control strategy start by determining the set of estates $\{ s^i_0 \}_{i=1}^q$.
+Clearly, these states can be estimated if we iterate the inverse function of $ f $ (evolving in time reversal the system), from $ s ^ * + \delta$, this is, $s_0 = f^{-k}_r(s^* + \delta)$, but this can no be done simply because the inverse of a nonlinear function is multi-valued.